Last Updated: January 31, 2023

 (w) “Marks” means, in respect of a Party, such Party’s trademarks, branding and other Marks including as may be set out in an Order Form.

-(x) “NI 31-103” has the meaning set out in Section 5.1(d).
+(x) “NI 31-103” has the meaning set out in Section 6.1(d).

 (y) “Order Form” means an order form for services entered into between One and Customer which incorporates by reference the terms of this Agreement.

-(z) “Party” means Wealth, Management, One or Customer, as context indicates, and “Parties” means all of them.
+(z) “Party” means Wealth, One, Management, or Customer, as context indicates, and “Parties” means all of them.

 (aa) “Person” means any individual, partnership, limited partnership, joint venture, syndicate, sole proprietorship, company or corporation with or without share capital, unincorporated association, trust, trustee, executor, administrator or other legal personal representative or Governmental Authority.